Prince Friedrich Christian of Schaumburg-Lippe: Personal life

-Alexandra died on 9 September 1961.
-A year later (on 15 October 1962), Friedrich Christian married a second time to Princess Marie Louise, eldest child of Prince Albrecht of Schleswig-Holstein-Sonderburg-Glücksburg; it was the second marriage for both of them.
+Prince Friedrich Christian's wife Princess Alexandra died on 9 September 1961.

+On 15 October 1962, Prince Friedrich Christian married secondly Princess Marie Louise Schleswig-Holstein-Sonderburg-Glücksburg, eldest child of Prince Albrecht of Schleswig-Holstein-Sonderburg-Glücksburg and his wife, Countess Ortrud of Ysenburg-Büdingen-Meerholz; it was the second marriage for both of them.
 They had no children, and the princess died on 29 December 1969.

-Friedrich married a third and final time to Helene Mayr on 6 March 1971.
+On 6 March 1971, Prince Friedrich Christian married for the third and final time, to Helene Mayr.
+She was daughter of Lieutenant Georg Maximillian Mayr and his wife, Baroness Antonie Barth von Bartolf, former wife of Duke Ludwig Wilhelm in Bavaria.